oaqa/cse-framework/README.md

 The Configuration Space Exploration Framework, is a project to enable large-scale distributed experimentation.

+The CSE is an ongoing effort to generate a framework that can find optimal configurations given time and resources constraints.

-The CSE is built on top of the UIMA framework.
+The CSE-Framework is built on top of [UIMA](http://uima.apache.org/).

-As an example of what can be achieved, we have run experiments on question answering that explore ~ 3000 different configuration options.
-That experiment took 600 compute-hours, and was completed in about 25 wall-clock hours.